julianschmoll/beziercage/README.md

 # Bezier Cage Deformer

-Bezier Cage Deformer for Autodesk Maya.
-Inspired by Pixars Curvenet.
+This is a Bezier Cage Deformer for Autodesk Maya written for my bachelors thesis.
+It was inspired by Pixars Curvenet.
 This plugin contains Tools for cage generation as well as the deformer itself and a custom UV-Pin like Node.

-Here is a short demo of the cage deformer in Maya:
+Here is a short demo of the cage deformer in Maya (might take some time to load):
 ![bezier_cage.gif](data/bezier_cage.gif)

+Please use in production at your own risk!

 ## Usage